davidgordon12/SignupForm/README.md

 An ASP.NET MVC Web App allowing users to signup, and view all members.

 ## What I learned
-I am beginning to get into Full-Stack Web Developement to broaden my skills, so that I will be able to create any type of application I or a client might need.
+I am beginning to get into Full-Stack Web Developement to broaden my skills, so that I will be able to create any type of application I, or a client, may need.
 I also learned how to use two seperate Models, for front-end and back-end respectively.
 Using one model to scaffold a view, and add front-end validation, and the other to create the actual record in the database